The Asia Pacific Medico- Legal Agencies (APMLA) network has 20 forensic medical member institutions from 18 Asian and Pacific nations.

 Formal Establishment of the APMLA

-At the 2012 meeting, participants spent time considering the roles and functions that might be performed by the network.
+At the 2012 meeting, participants considered the roles and functions that might be performed by the network.
 Dr Nak-Eun Chung, Chief Medical Examiner, South Korea National Forensic Service and Director of South Korea DVI, was elected as Interim Chair.
-A working group which included Professor Stephen Cordner (VIFM Australia), Dr Anton Castilani (DOKPOL Indonesia) and Dr Mohd Shah Mahmood, National Institute of Forensic Medicine, Malaysia undertook to develop a draft Constitution.
+A working group which included Professor Stephen Cordner (VIFM Australia), Dr Anton Castilani (DOKPOL Indonesia) and Dr Mohd Shah Mahmood, National Institute of Forensic Medicine, Malaysia undertook the development of a draft Constitution.
 Participants agreed on the establishment of a geographic network of forensic medical institutions which links agencies with a commitment to undertaking humanitarian forensic medical strengthening work with hub institutions in the region.

 The aim was to build capacity at the regional level as robust medico-legal systems underpin civil society at all levels.
 A draft APMLA Constitution was circulated for review, with a final version agreed at a meeting of the Interim Committee at the 2013 INPALMS Conference in Malaysia.
-The APMLA Constitution was then registered in 2014 in the Republic of Korea.
+The APMLA Constitution was then registered in 2014 in the Republic of Korea (South Korea).

 APMLA CHAIRS